stackbit-projects/swanson-landscaping-284bf/content/pages/index.md

       We are a Landscape Design & Services Company in the Triangle, Focusing on Stone Masonry, Garden Bed/Walkway Design, and Tree/Shrub/Grass Maintenance.
-    content: >-
+    content: >
-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
-[Let's talk](/contact/).
+      We work closely with you to creatively integrate all aspects of the project and make your ideas a reality.
+[Let's get the conversation started](/contact/).
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles